 - 2-hours after a meal (postprandial): 120 mg/dl or less

 You will need help from your doctor, nurse educator, and other members of your health care team so that your treatment for gestational diabetes can be changed as needed.
 For you as the mother-to-be, treatment for gestational diabetes helps lower the risk of a cesarean section birth that very large babies may require.

 Sticking with your treatment for gestational diabetes will give you a healthy pregnancy and birth, and may help your baby avoid future poor health.
-You may also be interested in our book, Diabetes & Pregnancy: A Guide to a Healthy Pregnancy.

-Keeping worry in perspective
+Keeping Worry in Perspective

 While gestational diabetes is a cause for concern, the good news is that you and your health care team — your doctor, obstetrician, nurse educator, and dietitian — work together to lower your high blood glucose levels.
 And with this help, you can turn your concern into a healthy pregnancy for you, and a healthy start for your baby.

-Gestational diabetes – Looking ahead
+Gestational Diabetes – Looking Ahead

 Gestational diabetes usually goes away after pregnancy.
 But once you've had gestational diabetes, your chances are 2 in 3 that it will return in future pregnancies.
 In a few women, however, pregnancy uncovers type 1 or type 2 diabetes.
 It is hard to tell whether these women have gestational diabetes or have just started showing their diabetes during pregnancy.
 These women will need to continue diabetes treatment after pregnancy.

 Many women who have gestational diabetes go on to develop type 2 diabetes years later.
 There seems to be a link between the tendency to have gestational diabetes and type 2 diabetes.
 Gestational diabetes and type 2 diabetes both involve insulin resistance.
 Certain basic lifestyle changes may help prevent diabetes after gestational diabetes.